dharmax/field-assist/README.md

 ### custom validator

 The custom validator should be defined in the "validator" attribute and should be a JS function that **returns a function** with the following signature: f( value, context): boolean.
 Very simple.
 The context is the option context object that you may pass to the collectValues method.

 ## Update-as-you-type

 The function getFieldAndValue(event) is useful for PWA-style update-as-you-type style.
 See example.
 Internally it uses the same logic, but it finds the input element that was just changed, so you can process further only it, instead of all the values.
 Pretty useful.

+## enabling/disabling fields

+using the ``disable`` function, you can disable or enable input fields by name.
+You can do it to the whole sub-document by not providing field names.
+You can even control sub-fields (e.g. specific radio buttons) but that's partially supported right now.

 # example

 See full example in a single web-page under the example directory.
-You can run it from the main project folder: ``npx http-server .`` and just open ``example`` folder from the browser.
+You can run it from the main project
+folder: ``npx http-server .`` and just open ``example`` folder from the browser.

 ...Or you can check out the [Live Demo](https://stackblitz.com/edit/field-assist-demo?file=index.ts) of it.

 # License
 This library provided as-is, with absolutely no guarantee.
 Enjoy, support, etc, in